Top 18 Corporate Giving & Philanthropy Statistics [2026]

 Source: Double the Donation Data

-The numbers add up.
-More than three-quarters of companies that offer volunteer grant programs will pay between $8 and $15 to a nonprofit for every hour one of their employees volunteers with the organization.
+More than three-quarters of companies that offer volunteer grant programs will pay a nonprofit between $8 and $15 per hour for each employee volunteer hour.

-However, it’s important to understand the other guidelines and thresholds that must be met to receive a volunteer grant, too.
-Sometimes there’s a minimum amount of hours required before the organization can receive a grant in the first place.
+However, it’s important to understand the other guidelines and thresholds surrounding volunteer grants, too.
+Sometimes there’s a minimum number of hours required before the organization can receive a grant.
 Make sure your volunteers understand their employer’s guidelines so they can meet the threshold and submit all of the necessary information.

 Source: Double the Donation Data